 Off-campus activities include: camping, fishing, ropes courses and numerous field trips to places such as Civil War battlefields, museums, local dam/power plant, parks, and many more.

 The importance of good peer relationships cannot be highlighted enough.
 The reality of students stay here is that she will return home and back into stressful peer relationships.
 Today’s society pushes peer relationships in directions that are not always the best or most productive.

 As a student progresses through the program and reaches the appropriate level she begins to attend the local youth group.
 Working closely with the church staff our goal is to integrate our students into the youth group while maintaining healthy boundaries.
 Through this opportunity, our staff is able to help the students develop appropriate relationships and discover that relationships with peers can be good without the pressures of society.

 Students here have the chance to speak at churches around the state and in other countries.
 Our students have been involved in small street outreaches as well as large events drawing thousands.

 The results of sharing with others the change in their life are powerful moments of growth ion a person.
 We want every student to experience this during their stay here.

-A very exciting aspect of our program is emphasis that we put on servanthood or more specifically servant leadership.
-A primary part of young people learning this is to be hands on in actually serving others.
+A very exciting aspect of our program is an emphasis that we put on servanthood or more specifically servant leadership.
+A primary part of young people learning this is to be hands-on in actually serving others.
 We have found a great way to do this is by immersing the student into this role.
-Missions provides that opportunity in the best way possible.
-By taking the student out of his comfort zone and placing her into a situation where there is no familiarity she is stretched to places and in ways he never thought were possible.
+Missions provide that opportunity in the best way possible.
+By taking the student out of his comfort zone and placing her in a situation where there is no familiarity she is stretched to places and in ways he never thought were possible.